learn-co-curriculum/dsc-join-statements/README.md

 ## Summary

-In this lesson we investigated joins including the on and using clause, aliasing table names, left joins and primary and foreign keys.
+In this lesson you investigated joins including the on and using clause, aliasing table names, left joins and primary and foreign keys.